 Since we now spend more time at home, we get to see the things we could tackle.
 We have more time to make our living space better fit our new lifestyle.
 What used to be a space for sleeping, bonding, and recreation turned into the family’s school, office, gym, etc.

 Whenever we finish a DIY home improvement project, we get that sense of accomplishment.
 It also helps boost our confidence which many people lost during the crisis.
 Some even found that they have a knack and skill in DIY projects and are now planning to turn this into a business opportunity.

 Home improvements became homeowners’ go-to scapegoat during the crisis.
-They turned to DIY projects to, boost property value and home safety.
+They turned to DIY projects to boost property value and home safety.
 Many are into projects that will help improve their physical health, reduce their mental stress, and aid their sanity.
-These go to show how homeowners try to cope during the Covid-19 crisis and how DIY home improvements are actually helping them thrive during these trying times.
+These show how homeowners try to cope during the Covid-19 crisis and how DIY home improvements are helping them thrive during these trying times.